IanGongwer/CentralisUHC/README.md

 # CentralisUHC
 A Minecraft Spigot plugin that creates a UHC (Ultra HardCore) game/environment for players at https://c.uhc.gg/#/list to play on.

 This codebase was built using the Spigot API (https://hub.spigotmc.org/javadocs/bukkit/) which is a Minecraft Java framework that is designed for plugin development.
-This codebase has Maven dependency support and an SQL statistics-based system implemented with holograms.
+This codebase has Maven dependency support and an SQL + Redis statistics-based system implemented with holograms.

 The whole codebase was play tested through around 60 complete games of UHC.
 There is even a discord community that I have built in reference to the players that play alongside this codebase.
 Discord: https://discord.gg/YTEM7Dq